 - If staying at a Universal Orlando hotel (book with us and use that extra savings on souvenirs instead!), use Early Park Admission to get a hop on the crowds.
 Depending on the day, you can either ride Harry Potter and the Escape from Gringotts OR ride Harry Potter and the Forbidden Journey AND Flight of the Hippogriff — plus catch a show at Ollivanders in Hogsmeade.
 (Some days even include Hagrid's Magical Creatures Motorbike Adventure as an Early Park Admission offering!)

 - Feeling a little claustrophobic?
 Get your souvenirs from the kiosks in Carkitt Market in Diagon Alley, or right outside Hogwarts Castle and Ollivanders in Hogsmeade.

-- Harry Potter merchandise can also be found at the main gift shops near each of the park entrances, Universal Studios Store in Universal CityWalk and every Universal hotel gift shop.
+- Harry Potter merchandise can also be found at the main gift shops near each of the park entrances, Universal Studios Store and Universal Legacy Store in Universal CityWalk and every Universal hotel gift shop.